RaDeleon/vegasdotcom-take-home-exercise/README.md

 ### `yarn start`

-**It will run react-server and node simple server at the same time in termianl and will open site in browser.**
+**It will run react-server and node simple server at the same time in terminal and will open site in browser.**

 #### Frontend